Samantha Morton: 1999–2005: Critical recognition

-Morton found wider recognition and mainstream success when she took on the part of a senior precog in Steven Spielberg science fiction thriller Minority Report, opposite Tom Cruise.
+In 2002, Morton found wider recognition and mainstream success when she took on the part of a senior precog in Steven Spielberg science fiction thriller Minority Report, opposite Tom Cruise.
 Although critics felt she was "slightly typecast" in her role of "feral, near-mute victim", Minority Report grossed US$358 million.
 She won the Saturn Award for Best Supporting Actress and the Empire Award for Best British Actress.
 In her next film, the drama Morvern Callar, she played a grieving young woman from Scotland who decides to escape to Spain after the suicide of her boyfriend.
 Writing for Rolling Stone, Peter Travers stated that Morton "fills this character study with poetic force and buoyant feeling", as part of a positive critical response, and she earned the Best Actress Award at the 5th British Independent Film Awards and the 7th Toronto Film Critics Association Awards.

 In the independent drama In America (2003), directed by Jim Sheridan, Morton played the matriarch of an immigrant Irish family struggling to start a new life in New York.
 In America met widespread critical acclaim, with Terry Lawson of Detroit Free Press calling the film "an achingly intimate and beautifully observed account of the immigrant experience".
 Roger Ebert felt that Morton "reveals the power of her silences, her quiet [and] her presence", while A. O. Scott, of The New York Times, found the "blunt, inarticulate force of her feeling [...] at the center of the drama".
 Her performance earned her nominations for the Academy Award, the Independent Spirit Award, and the Broadcast Film Critics Association Award in the category of Best Actress.

 In 2004, Morton starred as a love interest in the dystopian film Code 46, directed by Michael Winterbottom and alongside Tim Robbins, and played the wife of a man who witnessed a deadly accident in the drama Enduring Love, opposite Rhys Ifans and Daniel Craig.
 Critics were polarized for the latter film and suggested that Morton did not have enough time on screen.
-Nevertheless, she earned a nomination for the Best Supporting Award at the 2004 British Independent Film Awards.
+She earned a nomination for the Best Supporting Award at the 2004 British Independent Film Awards.
 In River Queen (2005), she took on the role of a young Irish woman finding herself on both sides of the wars between British and Maori during the British colonisation of New Zealand.
 The film was a box office success at the New Zealand box office, grossing around NZ$1 million in the country.
 For her role, she received a nomination for the New Zealand Screen Award for Best Leading Actress.
 She starred alongside Johnny Depp in the little-seen period drama The Libertine, and appeared in the drama Lassie, both of which were also released in 2005.